kurt-apple/cli/docs/reference/builder.md

 By default, the build cache is based on results from previous builds on the machine on which you are building.
-The `--cache-from` option also allows you to use a build-cache that's distributed through an image registry refer to the [specifying external cache sources](commandline/build.md#specifying-external-cache-sources) section in the `docker build` command reference.
+The `--cache-from` option also allows you to use a build-cache that's distributed through an image registry.
+Refer to the [specifying external cache sources](commandline/build.md#specifying-external-cache-sources) section in the `docker build` command reference.